Aeolian Islands: Architectural control

 Curbing urban development has been a key in preserving the Aeolian islands in a natural state.
 New buildings are severely restricted.
 Existing residences can be bought and restored but they must be constructed to resemble its whitewashed houses.
 Traditional houses consist of modular cubes constructed from indigenous building materials like stone, lava, pumice, and tufo.
 Almost all houses have a huge outdoor terrace, usually shaded by grape and flowering vines.

 Mythology

 In Homer's epic poem, the Odyssey, Aeolus, son of Hippotes, was the divine keeper of the winds and king of the mythical, floating island of Aeolia.
-He kept the violent winds locked safely away inside the interior of his isle, releasing them only at the command of greatest gods to wreak devastation upon the world.
+He kept the violent winds locked safely away inside the interior of his isle, releasing them only at the command of greater gods to wreak devastation upon the world.

-The hero of the epic poem, Odysseus, on his travels to return home from Troy, visited Aiolos' isle and was entrusted with a bag containing all of the winds to ensure a safe voyage home.
-However, during the trip, the hero's companions opened the bag and the escaping winds carried their ship all the way back to Aiolos' shore.
+The hero of the epic poem, Odysseus, on his travels to return home from Troy, visited Aeolus' isle and was entrusted with a bag containing all of the winds to ensure a safe voyage home.
+However, during the trip, the hero's companions opened the bag and the escaping winds carried their ship all the way back to Aeolus' shore.